shopware5/devdocs/source/developers-guide/shopware-5-upgrade-guide-for-developers/index.md

 <div class="alert alert-info">

-Important: Large shops with many entities should consider switch after the upgrade to cronjob generation instead live generation.
+Important: Large shops with many entities should consider switching to cronjob generation instead of live generation after the upgrade

 </div>